We all know of someone who has committed suicide, sometimes very closely. It is always a terrible tragedy. We recently got an email that asked:

 Hell is the consequence of unrepentant Grave (or mortal) sin.
 It's not “grave” unless all of these factors are present.

-Modern court has degrees of guilt for the taking of a life.
-In all cases the life has been lost, but there are degrees of guilt (1st , 2nd , manslaughter, gross negligence, insanity etc...) based on the intention, heart and circumstances of the person who committed the action.
+Modern justice systems have degrees of guilt for the taking of a life (1st , 2nd , manslaughter, gross negligence, insanity etc...) based on the intention, heart and circumstances of the person who committed the action, even though in all cases the life has been lost.

 The spiritual world is not much different.
 If someone commits suicide; it is likely that they are experiencing a state of insanity of some sort, even if it is temporary insanity, and it is quite possible that one of the three criteria of a mortal sin are missing and therefore, not a mortal sin.